Mohamed Kallon: Early career

 After he completed his form three levels of education (grade 9 in the U.S.) from St. Edwards Secondary School in Freetown, Kallon signed with the local club, Old Edwardians of the Sierra Leone National Premier League.
-During the 1993–94 season, he struck fifteen goals in 24 league games for Old Edwardians and became the youngest player to ever play and score in Sierra Leone National Premier League.
+During the 1993–94 season, he scored four goals in 13 league games for Old Edwardians and became the youngest player to ever play and score in Sierra Leone National Premier League.

 After the 1993–94 season, Kallon left Old Edwardians and signed for Lebanese club Tadamon Sour.
 Kallon is indeed spotted by Ali Abdullah, while playing a game with friends, on a beach in Freetown.
 Son of a Lebanese diplomat living in Sierra Leone - Lebanon then already had many businessmen in West Africa - Abdullah praised Kallon's qualities to several relatives, and managed to obtain several trials for him in Lebanon.

 Eager to discover foreign countries, and pushed by his father, Kallon accepts the offer and travels with Ali Abdullah, only 15 years old.
 First on the side of Ajman, where the test turns out to be inconclusive, before finally catching the eye of the staff of Tadamon Sour, the club from the city of Tire.
 Kallon will thus spend the 1994–95 season there, scoring 15 goals in 24 games, despite six difficult first months, due in particular to the cold Lebanese winter.

 He spent one season with Spånga in Stockholm, Sweden.
 He was then signed by Inter Milan.
 He was then loaned to Swiss Super League club AC Lugano, Serie A club Bologna and Cagliari, as well as Serie B club Genoa.
 He was farmed to Reggina and Vicenza in a co-ownership deal for an undisclosed fee and 9,000 billion lire respectively (€4,648,112).
 He played with Cristiano Zanetti at Cagliari, whom he later worked with again at Inter Milan.